xendk/bandaid/README.md

 #### Failure mode ####

-In the case that a patch from the yaml file doesn't apply cleanly, or other errors, it'll just stubbonly refuse to do anything, leaving it up to you to bisect your way to finding out whoever screwed up the yaml file or updated the module without properly dealing with the yaml file, and thus apply the clue stick upon.
+In the case that a patch from the YAML file doesn't apply cleanly, or other errors, it'll just stubbornly refuse to do anything, leaving it up to you to bisect your way to finding out whoever screwed up the YAML file or updated the module without properly dealing with the YAML file, and thus apply the clue stick upon.

-For less drastic fouls (such as patches applied but not mentioned in the yaml file), it'll just produce a local patch with more changes than you'd expect.
+For less drastic fouls (such as patches applied but not mentioned in the YAML file), it'll just produce a local patch with more changes than you'd expect.

 ### Re-patching ###